The Intervention Process

 There is no one size fits all when it comes to interventions.
 Each addiction is different, each vice is different, and each user prioritizes them differently.
 There are virtually endless combinations of causes and effects at any given time.
 For this reason, you need to be calm and willing to listen, no matter what.

 The mental mindset that goes along with conducting an interview can be summed up in a few questions, as listed below.
-Ask these to yourself to determine if you are ready to head an intervention and help your loved one escape addiction once and for all.
+Ask these to yourself to determine if you are ready to head an intervention.

 - Can I lay out the points effectively without enraging my loved one?